 The 4 main villages of Serre Chevalier contain a vast array of facilities, all of which are available to the competitors on Ex PROTON SERPENT.
 Detailed below are contacts that you may find useful upon arrival.

 LIFT PASS COSTS

-Le Grand Serre Chevalier Pass covers the whole area of Briançon, Chantemerle, Villeneuve and Monêtier and permits you to skiing in many of the resorts nearby.
-Lift passes can be secured at reduced rates – a reduction of 25% for these ski passes for Ex PROTON SERPENT has been negotiated.
-Due to planned changes to the race programme for the 2017 Exercise it may only be necessary to purchase 9 day lift passes, which will further reduce your team costs.
+Le Grand Serre Chevalier Alpine Lift Pass covers the whole area of Briançon, Chantemerle, Villeneuve and Monêtier and permits you to skiing in many of the resorts nearby.
+Lift passes can be secured at reduced rates – a reduction of 30% for these ski passes for Ex PROTON SERPENT has been negotiated – but only when purchased centrally via the Exercise organisers.
+Due to planned changes to the race programme for the 2018 Exercise, only 11 day lift passes will be available.

 There are many places to hire skis within resort.
 Regis Sport and Ski Connections, both in the Villeneuve shopping mall, will provide discount to military customers.

 Petrol Stations: The nearest garages en route that accept Euro Fuel cards are in Grenoble and Gap.
 Both towns are more than an hour drive away.
 The nearest in-resort garage that accepts Euro Fuel Cards cards is 10 minutes away, located in Briançon.
 In addition there are 4 post offices and 3 banks and Visa, American Express, Eurocard, Diner’s Card and Mastercard are widely accepted.
 Cirrus and Plus cards can be used for ATM withdrawals (there are 4 in the area).There are two laundry facilities; One located near the race office and one in the old town of Villeneuve.